Business Finance for SolicitorsSpeak to one of our experts020 4525 5312

 - Acquisitions, mergers, buy-ins/buyouts

-The challenges you may face:
+The challenges solicitors may face:

 Revolving Credit Facilities

-An overdraft used to be the simple solution for businesses but, even for legal professionals, overdrafts may now be very difficult to arrange.
+An overdraft used to be a simple solution for businesses but, even for legal professionals, overdrafts may now be very difficult to arrange.
 Many banks simply cannot provide the level of funding you need under their lending rules.